-Fundus photography eye test involves capturing a photograph of the back of the eye i.e. fundus or the retina, all the retina blood vessels and the optic nerve.
-This is an eye test that is frequently used to document the retina condition.
+Fundus photography eye test involves capturing a photograph of the back of the eye i.e. fundus or the retina, all the retina blood vessels, and the optic nerve.
+The fundus eye test is frequently used to document the retina condition.
+This is also called the colour fundus photograph and forms an important step in treating diseases of the retina.

 A fundus eye test and retina pictures are not standalone investigations.
-A fund photography is one of the ways to perform retinal imaging.
+Fundus photography is one of the ways to perform retinal imaging.
 There are a few others too like OCT and Fundus fluorescein angiography.

-At the outset the patient has to undergo a general eye examination.
+At the outset, the patient has to undergo a general eye examination.
 Here instruments like the slit lamp and applanation tonometer are used.
 After dilating the pupil an indirect ophthalmoscope is also used by your eye doctor or retina specialist to examine your retina.
+The retina is also knosn as the fundus.
+Once the fundus examination is done a decision is taken when fundus picture is needed or not.

-Fundus cameras that consist of a microscope attached to a flash enabled camera are used in fundus eye test.
+Fundus cameras that consist of a microscope attached to a flash-enabled camera are used in fundus eye tests.
 The main structures that can be visualized on a fundus photo are the central and peripheral retina, optic disc or optic nerve head and macula or posterior pole.
 Fundus photography can be performed with colored filters, or with specialized dyes including fluorescein and indocyanine green.

-Fundus photography is used to inspect anomalies that affect the eyes and blood vessels of the retina and to monitor the progression of these diseases.
-It is vital for disease processes such as macular degeneration, retinal neoplasms, choroid disturbances and diabetic eye diesase and associalted macular edema.
-Additionally it aids in identifying glaucoma, multiple sclerosis, and other central nervous system abnormalities.
+Fundus photography is done after a fundus examination.
+It is used to inspect anomalies that affect the eyes and blood vessels of the retina and to monitor the progression of these diseases.
+It is vital for disease processes such as macular degeneration, retinal neoplasms, choroid disturbances and diabetic eye disease, and associated macular edema.
+Additionally, it aids in identifying glaucoma, multiple sclerosis, and other central nervous system abnormalities.

 It evaluates irregularities in the fundus and monitors the progression of a disease.
 This fundus eye test also informs both patients and eye doctors about the management and treatment outcome.
 They are crucial to create a starting point or baseline to better understand a disease’s progression.
 Fundus photographs may be useful if there is a new disease affecting the fundus and for the planning of additional treatment options.